-- 1. The Bishop is the chief pastor of all that are within the Island of Jersey, as well laity as clergy, and their father in God; it appertains to his office to teach and to uphold sound and wholesome doctrine, and to banish and drive away all erroneous and strange opinions; and, himself an example of righteous and godly living it is his duty to set forward and maintain quietness, love, and peace among all men. - 2.
-The Bishop has within Jersey jurisdiction as Ordinary except in places and over persons exempt by law or custom. - 3.
-Such jurisdiction is exercised by the Bishop himself or by the Dean as Commissary General in accordance with the Letters Patent and the Bishop of Winchester's Commission.
+- 1. The Bishop is the chief pastor of all that are within Jersey, as well laity as clergy, and their father in God; it appertains to his office to teach and to uphold sound and wholesome doctrine, and to banish and drive away all erroneous and strange opinions; and, himself an example of righteous and godly living, it is his duty to set forward and maintain quietness, love, and peace among all people. - 2.
+The Bishop has jurisdiction as Ordinary except in places and over persons exempt by Jersey law or custom. - 3.
+Such jurisdiction is exercised by the Bishop himself or by the Dean as Commissary General in accordance with the Letters Patent and the Bishop's Commission.

-C17 OF THE DEAN
+C18 OF THE DEAN